This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 Compulsory workshops complement the lectures.
 The workshops are based on the principles of Blue Engineering and facilitate creative and interdisciplinary learning.
 Students will discuss different aspects of society-nature relations in an open learning environment and add to their knowledge from the lectures by scrutinizing their own social and ecological responsibilities.

 After completing this course, students are able to…

 Describe society’s metabolism and the pressures it exerts on the environment;

-Understand the connections between the drivers of demand for energy and natural resources;
+Understand the connections between the drivers and impacts of major global sustainability challenges;

 Design effective ways to assess and analyse the interactions between society’s metabolism and the environment;

 Analyze major sustainability challenges related to society’s metabolism and critically evaluate approaches to measure and evaluate them;

 Collaborate in multidisciplinary and international teams to formulate relevant research questions to the field of Industrial Ecology;

 Reflect on the ethical aspects of social and ecological responsibilities;